gabaid971/fingerprint-analyzer/README.md

 MSIAM project M1.
 Preprocessing of fingerprint images.

+To learn about the project, take a look to "Report_fingerprint.pdf".

 How to launch tests:

 1/ Open the Makefile, then modify the source by giving the test that you need to execute.